How to Communicate Tutor Pricing to Your Online Tutoring Clients Effectively?

 3. Explain, don’t sell

 Don’t think about blindly converting any lead that comes to you.
 Focus on winning their trust instead.
 Explain the value your services will deliver to them and how you can help them reach their goals.

 Help your prospective clients make the right decision instead of trying to convert each of them into a customer.
-Someone who’s looking for a tutor who charges about $15 an hour would definitely be a misfit if your typical rate is $40 an hour!
+Someone who’s looking for tutoring with a price of about $15 per hour would definitely be a misfit if your typical rate is $40 per hour!
 That’s why it is important to identify your target audience, popularly known as ‘niche’.
 The right client would be looking for the benefits you offer and might convert relatively easily.
 Once you gain their confidence, you can upsell them later.

 Understand what they need and tell them how you can help them with it.
 For instance, you allow students to write mock tests through an online platform similar to the actual one to boost their exam preparations.
 Or your class reminders ensure that a student doesn’t miss the class.
 Explain clearly.
 Utilize client testimonials and case studies to support your claim with solid data.